 A popular watering hole in downtown Tamarindo is Volcano Brewing Company — the town’s pioneer craft brewery since 2011.

 From beachside brews to weekly live entertainment, VBC also serves local cuisine and upscale bar food.
 Try the shrimp ceviche paired with the Witch’s Rock Pale Ale.
 If you’re more into dark brews, the Gato Malo southern brown ale might do the trick.
-View the full menu here.

 Take a Horseback Ride on the Beach

 You know the movie scenes where a beautiful couple romantically gallops a stallion down an exotic beach?
 With perfectly coiffed wind blown hair, they ride off into the sunset?
 Pretty sure we all have.
-While these scenes are usually shown in slow motion for dramatic effect, you can experience the same thrill of beach horseback riding in real life right in Tamarindo!
+While these scenes are usually shown in slow motion for dramatic effect, you can experience the same thrill of beach horseback riding tour in real life right in Tamarindo!

 Relax in the Tidal Pools on Playa Langosta